 Your veterinarian may recommend additional diagnostic tests to ensure optimal medical care if the previous tests were not conclusive.
 These are selected on a case-by case-basis.

+Tests may include: A barium enema (in which a radiographic contrast dye is placed directly into the colon followed by X-rays of the abdomen) sometimes is recommended to identify masses or changes in the colon that would be difficult to visualize on plain abdominal X-rays.
+This procedure is cumbersome to perform and often uncomfortable for the dog.
+Consequently, it is not frequently performed.
+Ultrasound examination of the abdomen allows internal organs such as the colon, regional lymph nodes, and prostate gland in males to be visualized and evaluated with minimal discomfort.
+Abnormal tissues may be sampled with a needle or biopsy instrument with the guidance of ultrasound.
+Abdominal ultrasound examination often is performed by a veterinary radiologist or a veterinary specialist in internal medicine and may require referral.
 Examination of the colon (after withholding food and performing several cleansing enemas) with a flexible fiberoptic endoscope allows direct visualization of the inside surface of the colon so that polyps, tumors, chronic inflammation and occasionally parasites can be identified.
 During this procedure, several small biopsies of the inner surface of the colon can be taken and submitted for microscopic examination by a veterinary pathologist.
 Only brief hospitalization is required for colonoscopy but this procedure may require referral to a specialist in veterinary internal medicine.
 Colonoscopy usually is performed after routine tests have been inconclusive and the dog has not responded to conservative treatment such as anti-parasitic medications and dietary modification.

 Treatment In-depth of Colitis in Dogs